2013 Subaru Outback Performance

 Reviewers rate the performance of the 2013 Subaru Outback near the top of the class.
-Though the base engine leaves them wanting a bit more power, most reviewers say its fine for commuting.
+Though the base engine leaves them wanting a bit more power, most reviewers say it's fine for commuting.
 The best part of the Outback’s performance, according to most reviewers, is its car-like handling.
-Standard all-wheel drive gives the Outback some light off-roading ability.

 - "Even if the 2013 Subaru Outback never spent a second in the Australian expanse that inspired its name, it's reassuring to know that knotty, rutted desert roads pose minimal challenge for Subaru's crossover wagon.
 With 8.7 inches of ground clearance and standard all-wheel drive, the Outback is a rugged adventure vehicle that can negotiate dirt roads and snowed-in streets with confidence, even if rugged off-roading is out of the question." -- Edmunds

 - "Few vehicles on the market can equal the Subaru Outback's ability to conquer tough terrain while simultaneously delivering carlike fuel economy." -- Kelley Blue Book

 2013 Subaru Outback 2.5i models have a 173-horsepower, 2.5-liter four-cylinder engine.
 The standard transmission is a six-speed manual, but a continuously variable transmission (CVT), which drives like an automatic, is optional.
 The 3.6R models have a 256-horsepower, 3.6-liter six-cylinder engine that’s paired with a five-speed automatic.
 Going for the 2.5i model with the CVT gets you the best fuel economy at an EPA-estimated 24/30 mpg city/highway.
 The 3.6R models get 18/25 mpg city/highway.